Introduction: Tentacled Four Armed, Four Eyed Alien Costume.

 2.3) Creating the tentacles

-Having done a fair bit of DIY in my time I have had plenty of opportunity to use silicone bathroom sealant and once dry it is increadibly tough.
+Having done a fair bit of DIY in my time I have had plenty of opportunity to use silicone bathroom sealant and once dry it is incredibly tough.
 I found coloured sealant in my local hardware centre by accident and I decided to have a go at making silicone tentacles for my alien beast.
 I bought green and yellow silicone sealant.
 The green sealant was close to the colour I ended up painting the head which is one of the reasons I close that colour.

 To make the molds for the tentacles I used a couple of pieces of left over rigid polystyrene (Styrofoam) interior insulation where I traced out the tentacle shape with a felt pen.
 I then used my Dremel with a bullet tip grinding bit to carve out the tentacles.
-I added bumps on the surface and these I filled first with yellow silicone before filling the rest of the mould with green silicone.
+I added bumps on the surface and these I filled first with yellow silicone before filling the rest of the mold with green silicone.
 I used a flat scraper to smooth off the silicone and leave a flat side.
 As a final touch I used a pen cap to make shaped imprints in the flat side and I then left the tentacles to cure completely.
 When the silicone was cured I found that removing them from the moulds was very easy and they came out really well and all I had to do was trim the excess with a pair of scissors and they were good to go.

 2.4) Making the eyes and mouth.

-2.41) The eyes were made out of the lenses from 2 pairs of novelty "Alien Eye" sun glasses that I found in a cleap discount store.
+2.41) The eyes were made out of the lenses from 2 pairs of novelty "Alien Eye" sun glasses that I found in a cheap discount store.
 Initially I intended to cut the glasses and embed the frames in the face but I found that it was very easy to simply pop the lenses out of the frame.
 I placed the lenses on the face where I wanted them to be and marked around then with pencil.
 I made sure the lenses were at human eye height so that my son had good vision and I then cut out the eye holes slightly smaller than the lenses, trimmed off a piece on the front so the lenses could be "set" into the face and glued them into place with hot glue.

 2.42) For the mouth I drew what was basically an oval shape surrounded with teeth and I cut this out of the foam with the small craft knife.
 I then carved the teeth and shaped them with my Dremel.
 I then painted the mouth and teeth red with "the blood of his victims".